Billy the Kid

 It was then that I realized how therapeutic writing can be!
 So I kept developing more and more scenarios and characters.
 The experience was so fulfilling that I felt the need to write more and more until writing became a huge part of my life.

-I became involved with the Mayhew Cabin with John Brown's Cave Museum in Nebraska City in 2008 and have been a board member since 2009, currently serving as Vice President.
+I became involved with the Mayhew Cabin with John Brown's Cave Museum in Nebraska City in 2008 and have been a board member since 2009, currently serving as President.
 The museum interprets the history of the Underground Railroad in Nebraska.

-A link to that story is here:
+A link to that story is right over there:

 That discovery led to the writing of The Twelve.
 It is now complete and available on this site or on Amazon.com.

 I'm currently writing Book 7 in The Whitmore House romantic novel series and I'm even having cursory thoughts about #8.
 And of course, there will be happy endings. . . . and more books.